What is art? Introduction

 And that movement was one of the greatest demographic events in the history of the United States and it thoroughly transformed American culture.
 "They can set the negro free ..."
 Some of the scenes in the Migration Series have great tenderness and intimacy.
 You see images of a woman reading a letter in bed to a young child and that's mixed with these incredibly stark forthright images about the fact of racial injustice, images of injustice done in courts, images of the capricious arrest of black men and images of lynching.
 "Black bodies swinging in the southern breeze ..."
 There were over 4000 lynchings between the beginning of the century and 1950.
 Billie Holiday in 1939 began singing the song "Strange fruit".
 You have cultural figures who are using the cultural stage to make really broad appeals to pay attention to issues of race and Lawrence is keenly aware of them.
 And I think that he understands that in this moment in time he can use culture to cast a spotlight on the issues that plagued American society in 1941 and still plague American society today.

-4.Now let us turn from the political aspects of art to more trivial things.
-From the next video you will learn that practically anything can become an art object, even a hairstyle :)
+6.Let us turn from the political aspects of art to more trivial things.
+Today practically anything can become an art object, even a hairstyle :) Watch the video about that.

 Can a hairstyle define who you are from dreadlocks to tight curls.
 Different hairstyles and cuts have been around for a long time.
 Now the Cheveux Cheris or beloved hair exhibition at Paris's Quai Branly museum brings together the history, art, fashion and philosophy of our locks.
 At showcases hundreds of artefacts from jewels, wigs and hairdresses to talismans, mummies and human's scalps from every corner of the world.